openebs-archive/openebs-docs/docs/configurepools.md

 storagepoolclaim.openebs.io "cstor-disk" created
 ```

+#### **Limitations**:

+1. For Striped pool, it will take only one disk per Node even Node have multiple disks.
+2. For Mirrored pool, it will take only 2 disks attached per Node even Node have multiple disks.

 ## Verify StoragePoolClaim status

 Once the StoragePoolClaim YAML is applied using either of the method from the above section, the status of the StoragePoolClaim can be checked using the following command.